Dwarfobserver/cpp-sandbox/README.md

 Tests are run with Catch and can be used as a poor documentation.

- - utils : Few useful or funny things :
+ - utils : Disparate things :
       - A function wrapper which defer its execution at the end of the current scope.
-      - An sfinae helper type for compile-time tests (in the return type) without specialization.
-      - An operator used to safely chain calls of functions which can return an optional.
+      - A spin lock for fast locking operations.
       - An aligned allocator, used to fill cache lines where we want to store our false sharing sensible data.

-      - A pointer iterator (with specified padding), usable by any collection with random access.
+ - type_traits : Few traits, for detecting iterators, iterables, and 'emplace-able' classes (with emplace_front, emplace_back or emplace).

- - block_allocator : An fast allocator for one object at a time, with static fixed allocation.
+ - block_allocator : A fast allocator for one object at a time of a fixed class.

+ - stack_allocator : A fast allocator with an allocated area which can only grow.

  - spsc_queue : Wait-free single producer & single consumer queue.
                 This class do not check for overflow (it have a good chance to throw in debug mode).

  - mpsc_queue : Lock-free multiple producer & single (wait-free) consumer queue.
                 This class is safe from overflow, but can then block producers.

+ - pointer_iterators : Template class helpers to create pointer iterators for collections with continuous storage.

  - fluent_collections : Functional-style wrapper of "collections", which are template classes with functions begin(), end() and insert(iterator) that behave gently.